 The Veterinary Admissions Committee at Colorado State University strives to admit a class of students who will be able to actively contribute to the current and future needs of the veterinary profession.
-Although unique attributes perceived to address these needs will be considered on an individual basis, the basic evaluative criteria for application include the following:
+Although unique attributes perceived to address these needs will be considered on an individual basis, the basic evaluative criteria include the following:

 Quality of Academic Program

-Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal and Quantitative) and special circumstances.
+Factors to be considered in the evaluation include the quality of the academic program, number and quality of upper level biomedical science courses, ability to carry a full schedule of courses, employment during academic terms, course and degree variety, academic trends, GRE scores (Verbal, Quantitative, and Analytical) and special circumstances.

 Given the current statistics, few applicants are admitted with a GPA below 3.2.
-Compare yourself with previously admitted DVM classes here.
+Compare yourself with previously admitted DVM classes.